-The issue led to an FAA emergency airworthiness directive on January 16, 2013, ordering all US airlines to ground their Boeing 787s, with trouble compounded by costly voluntary groundings by Japanese airlines ANA and JAL.
+The issue led to an FAA emergency airworthiness directive on January 16, 2013, ordering all US airlines to ground their Boeing 787s.
+The trouble was compounded by costly voluntary groundings by Japanese airlines ANA and JAL.

 Boeing has a lot riding on their Dreamliners, and so do their customers.
-For years before the first Dreamliner bird flew, Boeing was assuring the industry that it would be revolutionary.
+For years before the first Dreamliner bird flew, Boeing assured the industry that it would be revolutionary.
 In many ways, it was.
-Their “super efficient airplane” included new technologies, not the least of which was the use of 50% composite materials, which came as the result of significant engineering efforts, and which was a source of much dialogue back in 2004 when the aircraft was launched.
+Their “super-efficient airplane” included new technologies, not the least of which was the use of 50% composite materials, which came as the result of significant engineering efforts, and which was a source of much dialogue back in 2004 when the aircraft was launched.

-It introduced a new architecture, elegant styling, and communicated both beauty and modernity.
+It introduced new architecture and elegant styling and communicated both beauty and modernity.
 It was born as much from the imagination as from heavy brain activity and the pleasant sweat resulting from collective hard work by industry suppliers and OEM employees.

-It was designed to be economically attractive to the airlines, as well as beautiful.
+It was designed to be economically attractive to the airlines and beautiful.

 “A thing of beauty is a joy forever,” Keats said, but not this particular beauty.
 And technically, it’s not even Boeing’s fault.